Houses in multiple occupation

-A house in multiple occupation is defined in the Housing Act 2004 as:
+An HMO is defined in the Housing Act 2004 as:

-- an entire house or flat that is let to three or more tenants who form two or more households and who share a kitchen, bathroom, or toilet facilities
+- An entire house or flat that is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet facilities.

-- a house that has been converted entirely into bedsits or other non-self-contained accommodation and which is let to three or more tenants who form two or more households and who share kitchen, bathroom, or toilet facilities
+- A house that has been converted entirely into bedsits or other non-self-contained accommodation, and which is let to three or more tenants who form two or more households and who share kitchen, bathroom or toilet facilities.

-- a building that is converted entirely into self-contained flats if the conversion did not meet the standards of the Building Regulations 1991 and more than one-third of the flats are let on short-term tenancies.
+- A building that is converted entirely into self-contained flats if the conversion did not meet the standards of the Building Regulations 1991 and more than one-third of the flats are let on short-term tenancies.

-In order to be an HMO, the property must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
-Properties let to students and migrant workers will be treated as their only or main residence and the same will apply to properties which are used as domestic refuges.
+In order to be an HMO, the property must be used as the tenants' only or main residence, and it should be used solely or mainly to house tenants.
+Properties let to students and migrant workers will be treated as their only or main residence, and the same will apply to properties which are used as domestic refuges.